 And after Rainforest Challenge?

 The experience in Malaysia has changed me a lot, I realized that outside the Italian borders there was a whole world to discover and to tell.
-I went back to the Rainforest Challenge over and over again and followed many Global Series races for Luis: China, Sri Lanka etc. Then, by self-financing, I started following other competitions like the Breslau and the King of the Hammers in California.
+I went back to the Rainforest Challenge over and over again and followed many Global Series races for Luis: China, Sri Lanka etc. Then, by self-financing, I started following other competitions like Rallye Breslau in Poland and the King of the Hammers in California.

 How did you go from photojournalist for magazines to official photographer of the most important international events?

 I specify that even today, in addition to following these competitions for OFFROAD Lifestyle, I continue to collaborate with printed magazines in Italy and in Europe.
 Returning to the question, I honestly do not know how this step happened.
 It was natural.
 I think because year after year the organizers, whom I thank, have known me better, they have seen how I work and they have appreciated my photographs.
 It was a mutual esteem which naturally led to a collaboration.

 What would you recommend to those who want to take up this profession?

 First of all you need to have a lot of passion and deeply love this kind of profession.
 If they want to get rich, this is not the job for them.
 Then, and this is really important, always look for quality, be original, be professional and have your own style.
 Learn photographic technique and forget it when you have assimilated it.
 Photographing must be a natural gesture, a lifestyle.
 What makes the difference is your way of looking at the world.

 You who have worked in many countries, do you find differences with Italy?